theprovider01/Grounding-Dino-model-based-frontend/README.md

 # Grounding-Dino-model-based-frontend
 Created a Streamlit based frontend where user can upload their photo and get respective bounding box.
 You can tweak the parameters to achieve accuracy and do prompt engineering based on car parts for better identification.
+This was part of my Data Science internship at Roadzen.